 Staff at the Ministry of Education make unannounced inspections of all licensed child care programs to:

-A provisional licence may be issued when a child care program has not met all the licensing requirements of the regulations.
-When this happens, the program may be given a provisional license with a short period of time to meet the licensing requirements.
+A provisional licence may be issued when a child care program has not met all the licensing requirements in the regulations and requires time to meet the requirements.
 A provisional licence does not mean that the children are unsafe or that the program is about to close.

 Licensing inspection summaries for all licensed child care programs are available on the licensed child care website.

-This website does not address all the regulatory requirements under the Child Care and Early Years Act.
-For a complete understanding of provincial requirements, please see the legislation.
+The child care licensing portal does not address all of the regulatory requirements under the Child Care and Early Years Act, 2014 (CCEYA).
+For a complete understanding of provincial requirements, please see the legislation and regulation.